 As the MEDEVAC came under fire from insurgents when flying out of the hostile area, SSgt Lang was kept informed about what was happening by the flight crew.
 Airlifted to Camp Bastion, Brad underwent emergency surgery before being stabilized for transport to Landstuhl, Germany where he endured more surgeries prior to being transferred stateside.
 The next four weeks were somewhat of a blur until SSgt Lang awoke to find himself in a hospital bed in Bethesda, Maryland and his family by his side.

-Brad relishes the time spent with his wife Alyssa and their young son David.
+Brad relishes the time spent with his wife Alyssa and their sons David and Abraham.
 He and Alyssa are the owners of Stumpies, a business that sells, fixes and customizes adaptive weapons.
 A lifetime member of the Veterans of Foreign Wars and the Sigma Chi Fraternity, Brad is an active member in his local church as well.
 He enjoys winter sports including sled hockey and mono-skiing and aspires to join the U.S. Paralympic Mono-Ski Team.

 Having recently completed his associate’s degree, Brad plans to pursue a bachelor’s degree in Homeland Security, and hopes to complete internships with Federal Agencies during his rehabilitation.
 SSgt Lang says, “Joining the Marine Corps and becoming an EOD Technician was about more than ensuring freedom.
 It was about protecting my son, your children, and the children of the future so that they are kept from making the sacrifices so many others have made…sacrifices of both life and limb.
 Receiving a home from Homes For Our Troops not only gives me and my family an accessible place to live, it gives me the ability to be independent in my own home and for our family to have security for a lifetime.
 Thank you for this amazing opportunity.”